 By 2030, adults aged 65 or older will make up 23 per cent of Canada’s population and number over 9.5 million.
-They represent the fastest growing segment of the population, but gaps in Canada’s health care and social policies are putting barriers in the way of their independence and their role in maintaining vibrant, healthy communities and economies.
+Older adults represent the fastest growing segment of the population, but gaps in Canada’s health-care and social policies are putting barriers in the way of their independence and undermining their role in maintaining vibrant, healthy communities and economies.

-Tackling these issues independently will not give us the results we need.
+Tackling these issues separately will not give us the results we need.
 A coordinated national seniors strategy, with dedicated funding and accountable goals, will ensure we meet the evolving needs of older Canadians.
-Federal Retirees has long called for a national seniors strategy focused on enhancing older Canadians’ quality of life at all stages, through income security, access to affordable and appropriate housing and transportation, age-friendly communities and adequate home, community and health care services.
+Federal Retirees has long called for a national seniors strategy focused on enhancing older Canadians’ quality of life through income security; access to affordable and appropriate housing and transportation; age-friendly communities; and quality health care, including improved long-term, home and community care.

-By addressing the social determinants of health, this government can provide a blueprint for an integrated continuum of care that meets the needs of a growing older adult population, supports a strong economy across generations, and addresses the gaps in Canada’s social policies that interfere with older Canadians’ participation in everyday life.
+Overall, by addressing the social determinants of health and dealing with the long-neglected and underfunded aspects of our health-care system, governments can provide a blueprint for an integrated continuum of care that meets the needs of a growing older adult population, supports a strong economy across generations, and addresses the gaps in Canada’s social policies that interfere with older Canadians’ participation in everyday life.

 Implement a National Seniors Strategy